-Barath wins Student Achievement Award and Outstanding Student Abstract at APHA
+Barath Wins Student Achievement Award and Outstanding Student Abstract at APHA

-Health Policy and Management doctoral student Deanna Barath’s abstract will receive the Outstanding Student Abstract at the 2019 American Public Health Association (APHA) annual conference.
+Health Policy and Management doctoral student Deanna Barath’s abstract will receive the Outstanding Student Abstract Award at the 2019 American Public Health Association (APHA) annual conference.

-Her study, entitled “Reductions in hospital readmissions through housing partnerships – the partnership continuum”, examined the association between hospital-housing partnerships, case management services and readmission rates.
+Barath's study, entitled “Reductions in hospital readmissions through housing partnerships – the partnership continuum”, examined the association between hospital-housing partnerships, case management services and readmission rates.
 Her results demonstrated a significant decrease in readmission rates when hospitals provided case management services and had formal housing partnerships.

 These findings can give direction to hospitals on adopting cross-sector partnerships to address nonmedical factors that impact health, such as poverty, food insecurity, and housing that contribute significantly to health outcomes.
 Barath’s co-author and advisor is Dr. Jie Chen.